The Big Four Economic Indicators: May Nonfarm Employment

 There is, however, a general belief that there are four big indicators that the committee weighs heavily in their cycle identification process.
 They are:

 The Latest Indicator Data

-As the adjacent thumbnail of the past year illustrates, Nonfarm Employment remains in its upward trend.
-May's 138K increase in total nonfarm payrolls was accompanied by revisions for March and April for a total loss of 66K.
-The unemployment rate ticked downward from 4.4% to 4.3%.
-The Investing.com consensus was for 185K new jobs and the unemployment rate to remain at 4.4%.
+This commentary has been updated to include this morning's release of Nonfarm Employment.
+May's 223K increase in total nonfarm payrolls was accompanied by upward revisions of 15K.
+The unemployment rate dropped to 3.8%.
+The Investing.com consensus was for 189K new jobs and the unemployment rate to remain at 3.9%.